heptarch/heptarch.github.io/drafts/tarkovsky.md

        class="margin-toggle"/>
 	   <span class="sidenote"><i>Time within time</i> (1991).</span>
-with only two entries (May 12 and 22), mostly concerned with the distribution of *Stalker*, television appearances, and his plans to leave for Italy.
+with only two entries (May 12 and 22), mostly concerned with the promotion of *Stalker* and his plans to leave for Italy.
-I expected, perhaps,
+I expected, perhaps, some Italian correspondence,

 <figure>
     <div style="text-align:center"><img src